j-dae/BotStop/README.md

-### BotStop Examples
+### PHP CAPTCHA Examples
-This repository contains PHP examples using BotStop to protect email addresses and forms from robots.
+This repository contains PHP CAPTCHA examples to protect email addresses and forms from robots.
-BotStop is a service implementing a CAPTCHA.
+The examples use the free BotStop service.

 A **demo** of the examples is available [here](https://botstop.org/en/php).